 Packing list: I recommend sturdy walking shoes, sun protection and a reusable water bottle for this trip.
 The water bottle is especially important because of the high altitude.
-The Grand Canyon does not sell bottled water, but has filling stations at the lodge.
+The Grand Canyon has filling stations at the lodge.

 Several of us had vacuum insulated water bottles that kept our water cold all day, even in a hot car.
 My dad thanked me for giving him the EcoVessel Boulder last Christmas.
 It's my favorite water bottle because the wide mouth makes it easy to add ice cubes and the strainer keeps them inside the bottle.